 Ron and Camille Frasure of Pocatello, Idaho enrolled in April 1987, when Melaleuca had about 30 products.
 “Several things stuck out to me when I was first approached.
 They said Melaleuca had better products and a better program.
 They told me how great the products were, and that there was a 96 percent reorder rate, and I thought they had to be exaggerating.
 And the 5×7 plan really made sense.”

-“Then we tried the products, and we just squealed over them,” says Camille.
+As one of the pioneers, Ron has had an enviable perspective.
+“We’ve watched Frank grow with the business.
+His leadership is the key.
+He’s an absolutely phenomenal manager, and has made the right decisions at all the critical points of the company’s growth.”
+Camille adds, “The people at the top have great integrity.
+Our company is an awesome company that deals fairly and knows what’s important.”“Then we tried the products, and we just squealed over them,” says Camille.
 “We loved them the minute we tried them and it’s been the products that have kept us going for 16 years.”
 Ron and Camille were one of the first to become Executive Directors.

 “We truly have better products for the money,” says Ron.
 “There’s not a company out there that can compete, apples to apples, quality for quality, with our pricing.
 In our family we have a hard time using under 200 product points a month.
 The real key to Melaleuca’s lasting success is the products-people use them, they like them, and they form a habit buying from Melaleuca as the products keep getting better and better.”